Article: Seiko SWR: New models have arrived at PSB Watches

 SWR107: The successor to the SWR053

 The feminine equivalent of the SWR103.
 Same spirit, same white dial with Roman numerals, but in a more compact case (19.6 × 29.4 mm).
-The SWR053 was already a bestseller among women looking for an elegant and affordable watch; the SWR107 retains this DNA while improving it on all technical fronts.
+The SWR053 was already a bestseller among women seeking an elegant and affordable watch; the SWR107 retains this DNA while improving it on all technical aspects.

 Ideal for: Women who appreciate a chic vintage style, formal or business.